ktrnka/company-detective/notes/NOTES.md

 # Experiments done

+## Domain-limited web crawl instead of Google search on domain 10/7

+The motivation for this is that synthesize.bio doesn't show up in Google search results so the summary quality is very poor.

+I tried running a scrapy scrape against the domain with a depth limit of 1 and I also included newspaper4k parsing.
+Findings:
+- If we naively concatenate all results, the results will be dominated by things like terms of service and privacy policy.
+- Newspaper4k doesn't work very well for all of the the synthesize.bio pages; they aren't really articles.

 ## Glassdoor and Reddit search optimization 10/4

 I ran a bigger batch of companies through, after scraping a list of companies from builtinseattle.com.
 Then I manually reviewed about 15 outputs and identified the biggest issues.